 Reasonable Alternative Proposed Impact on the Sustainability Appraisal 1.
 Delete the policy.
 The deletion of this policy would lead to a weakened plan in which A representation was made during the Local Plan Review there would be no strategic policy to ensure housing delivery.
 This Proposed Submission consultation and noted that 'the policy enables action if expected delivery falls significantly below the contingency sites should be allocated to meet housing need, and annual target set out in policy S3.
 Overall without this policy it would therefore this policy is unnecessary and should be deleted.' result in a less flexible and sustainable plan as it suggests a higher growth scenario with no flexibility.
 The impact of higher growth scenarios are discussed under S2.
-New Information 2.
+Ne w Information 2.
 New information was made available during the consultation on This alternative would result in a change to S2 (please see comments the Local Plan Review Proposed Submission.
 Upon review, it is in S2 for full details) with a change in reference in S4 including the proposed to increase the objectively assessed housing need to 380 defined action levels.
 It would not result in a change in the SA score per year to reflect the advice in the SHMA.
-In addition, 260 for S4 as the mechanism to ensure housing delivery would remain the dwellings is proposed in response to the policy-on scenario of same.
+In addition, 260 for S4 as the mechanism to ensure housing delivery would remain the dwellings is proposed in response to the policy-on scenario of including the option of a strategic scale employment site at junction 27 on the M5 motorway resulting in a total of 7860 same. dwellings.
+Ch anges to the Plan Alt ernative 2 is suggested as a modification to the plan which would res ult in a 7,860 dwelling target (reasons provided in S2).
+This would result in amendments in S4 which have reference to the overall dwelling target, including the table which sets out the defined action levels however this would result in no change to the SA score as the mechanism to ensure housing delivery would remain the same.
+Alt Alternative 1 suggests the deletion of the policy with the justification based on allocating contingency sites and therefore the policy is un innecessary.
+The justification for the alternative is not agreed and the alternative is not preferred.
+The deletion of the policy would lead to a we weakened plan in which there would be no strategic policy to ensure housing delivery.